MakerSpaceSDG/MakerSpaceSDG.github.io/index.md

 ## News
-* We are looking for makers to help with our booth at the community open day and artisan fair.
-* Deadline for Design for KAUST is Sept., 14th.
+* Lean/Agile Meetups are happening at the maker space once a month.
+Interested in "Lean Startup" and Agile/Scrum?
+[Register for the meetups](https://www.meetup.com/Innovation-Study-Group/).

+* Our "Design for KAUST" workshop is over.
+Read more about the workshop and the winners:
+<iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FMakerSpaceSDG%2Fposts%2F451136695279822&width=500" width="500" height="690" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true"></iframe>

 ## Vision and Mission
 We get people together that like to play with technology and tinker with DIY projects.